All Locations Open 24 Hours A Day, 7 Days A Week

 How can I heal a burn quickly?

 If you have a mild to moderate burn that has been properly treated, keep your wound clean and dry to promote faster healing.
 It is also essential to follow your healthcare provider’s after-care instructions.
+For more serious burns, visit Prestige ER for near-immediate treatment.

 When should I go to the emergency room for a burn?